 Each Faculty is governed by its Council, which oversees and advises on activities related to patient care, clinical practice, education, continuing professional development, and research within their Faculty.

-With the exception of RACGP Specific Interests, which is governed by its own charter, Faculties have similar composition and election requirements.
+With the exception of the National Faculty of Specific Interests, which is governed by the chairs of its specific interest networks, Faculties have similar composition and election requirements.

-Each Faculty Board consists of three member types:
+Each Faculty Council consists of three member types: